uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They emphasized that there are significant barriers to reconciliation, including conflicting values, lack of trust, and differing views on how the benefits of resource development should be distributed and adverse effects be mitigated.[^280]
 The report identified four principles for moving forward on responsible energy resource development: (1) forging and nurturing constructive relationships, (2) reducing cumulative social and environmental impacts, (3) ensuring the continuity of cultures and traditions, and (4) sharing the benefits fairly.[^281]

-Writing about the 2014 Supreme Court of Canada decision in Tsilhqot’in Nation v.
-British Columbia, Kenneth Coates, Canada Research Chair in Regional Innovation at the University of Saskatchewan, and Dwight Newman, law professor and Canada Research
+Writing about the 2014 Supreme Court of Canada decision in _Tsilhqot’in Nation v.
+British Columbia_, Kenneth Coates, Canada Research Chair in Regional Innovation at the University of Saskatchewan, and Dwight Newman, law professor and Canada Research<!--x-->
 Chair in Indigenous Rights in Constitutional and International Law at the University of Saskatchewan, concluded that although many challenges and barriers to reconciliation remain,

-[w]hat the Supreme Court of Canada has highlighted at a fundamental level is that Aboriginal communities have a right to an equitable place at the table in relation to natural resource development in Canada.
+> [w]hat the Supreme Court of Canada has highlighted at a fundamental level is that Aboriginal communities have a right to an equitable place at the table in relation to natural resource development in Canada.
 Their empowerment through Tsilhqot’in and earlier decisions has the potential to be immensely exciting as a means of further economic development in Aboriginal communities and prosperity for all…
 [T]he time is now for governments, Aboriginal communities, and resource sector companies to work together to build partnerships for the future…
 We need to keep building a national consensus that responsible resource development that takes account of sustainability issues and that respects Indigenous communities, contributes positively—very positively—to Canada and its future.[^282]

 Internationally, there is a growing awareness in the corporate sector that the _United Nations Declaration on the Rights of Indigenous Peoples_ is an effective framework for industry and business to establish respectful relationships and work collaboratively with Indigenous peoples.
-In 2013, the United Nations Global Compact published a business guide that sets out practical actions that corporations and businesses can undertake in compliance with the Declaration.
+In 2013, the United Nations Global Compact published a business guide that sets out practical actions that corporations and businesses can undertake in compliance with the _Declaration_.
 It notes:

-Business faces both challenges and opportunities when engaging with indigenous peoples.
+> Business faces both challenges and opportunities when engaging with indigenous peoples.
 When businesses collaborate with indigenous peoples, they are often able to achieve sustainable economic growth, for example, by optimizing ecosystem services and harnessing local or traditional knowledge.
 Positive engagement with indigenous peoples can also contribute to the success of resource development initiatives—from granting and maintaining social licenses to actively participating in business ventures as owners, contractors and employees.
 Failing to respect the rights of indigenous peoples can put businesses at significant legal, financial and reputational risk…